 Notice how, on average, the top position had more reviews than those in positions two and three.
 The result was the same when we looked at the median number of reviews:

 These results show us how important it is to encourage as many satisfied customers to review as possible.
-Together with a strong Google My Business profile, maintaining a high volume of reviews and an average rating of 4.1 or higher can help to improve visibility in Google Maps results.
+Together with a strong Google Business Profile, maintaining a high volume of reviews and an average rating of 4.1 or higher can help to improve visibility in Google Maps results.

 While reviews and ratings are important, there’s no denying that distance plays a crucial role in Local SEO.
-According to Google, the three main ranking factors for a Google My Business profile are relevance, prominence, and distance.
+According to Google, the three main ranking factors for a Google Business Profile are relevance, prominence, and distance.

 In our study, we tested this, using the Empire State Building as our starting location.
 We found that approximately 72% of listings that ranked were within two mile radius.
 An additional 20% ranked between 2 and 10 miles away, and approximately 6% were between 10 and 50 miles away.
 (There were some interesting outliers, too, including one that ranked from a staggering 400 miles away!)